 While we have no qualms about admitting that by choosing Azure, you choose perfection, we emphasize greatly bringing the top-notch Azure cloud security best practices.

 In the absence of appropriate Azure cloud security, you’ll experience nothing but dangers and vulnerabilities.
-Thus, I am writing this blogpost to present you with the best and most viable Azure security best practices.
+Thus, I am writing this blogpost to present you with the best and most viable Azure SQL Security best practices.

 Understanding Azure Cloud Security Components

 Before we talk about the Azure cloud security/azure best practices in detail, let’s understand the aspects where you need to implement security practices.
 Azure is made up of many elements, and one has to adopt different practices for each.
 Hence, knowing the components and their related aspects is crucial.
 This leads to strategic security practice implementation.